 Wails uses a purpose built library for handling native elements such as Window, Menus, Dialogs, etc, so you can build good-looking, feature rich desktop applications.

-It does not embed a browser, so it is resource efficient.
-Instead, it uses the native rendering engine for the platform.
+It does not embed a browser, so it delivers a small runtime.
+Instead, it reuses the native rendering engine for the platform.
 On Windows, this is the new Microsoft Webview2 library, built on Chromium.

 Live Development Experience